United States of America

 2020 – Secretary of State Mike Pompeo visits the city of Boa Vista (Roraima State).
 Bilateral working meeting between Minister Ernesto Araújo and the Secretary of State (September 18)

 2020 – President Jair Bolsonaro visits Florida.
+[Joint Statement].
 Dinner with President Donald Trump.
 Signing of the Defense Research, Development, Test and Evaluation Agreement (March 7-10)

 2020 – Foreign Affairs Minister Ernesto Araújo travels to Washington to attend a launch dinner for the " International Religious Freedom Alliance"; the National Prayer Breakfast and a special session of the OAS Permanent Council (February 5-6)